When choosing the best credit card from the wide array available, it is first useful to consider what a credit card is and how credit cards work.

 - Annual fee: £0

 - Why we like it: American Express is known for its market-beating rewards schemes and this card does not disappoint, combining attractive cashback and rewards without the high annual fees attached to some of its other cards.
-If you are happy to switch cards after one year, check out the American Express Preferred Rewards Gold card as the £160 fee is currently waived for the first year.
+If you are happy to switch cards after one year, check out the American Express Preferred Rewards Gold card as the £195 fee is currently waived for the first year.
+You can read more on the Amex site here.

-Read about the best cashback and reward credit card options in our article 'Compare the best cashback and reward credit cards'
+Read about the best cashback and reward credit card options in our article 'Which are the best cashback credit cards UK?'

 Best travel credit card